MicrosoftDocs/cpp-docs.it-it/docs/data/oledb/crowset-class.md

 ## <a name="crowsetgetoriginaldata"></a><a name="getoriginaldata"></a>CRowset:: GetOriginalData

-Chiama `IRowsetUpdate::GetOriginalData` per recuperare i dati recuperati o trasmessi più di recente all'origine dati.
+Chiama `IRowsetUpdate::GetOriginalData` per recuperare i dati recuperati o trasmessi più di recente dall'origine dati.

 ### <a name="syntax"></a>Sintassi